No matter where you go in Italy, there is no bad destination choice, but it’s normal to ask – north Italy or south Italy?

 Sardinia is another island escape with its own culture, quite different from the rest of Italy – it’s beautiful, mysterious, archeologically rich and the food is exquisite.

-South Italy has an abundance of national parks to explore.
+South Italy has an abundance of national parks to explore, and so a Southern Italy holiday may suit nature enthusiasts more than one in the north.

 Gran Sasso and the expansive Abruzzo, Lazio and Molise National Park are great hiking territory.